Ingestion Controls

 Ingestion Control Page Overview

-If the monthly usage is under 100%, the projected ingested data fits in your monthly allotment.
+If the monthly usage is under 100%, the projected ingested data fits within your monthly allotment.
 A monthly usage value over 100% means that the monthly ingested data is projected to be over your monthly allotment.

 The service table contains information about the ingested volumes and ingestion configuration, broken down by service: